johanpiquet/jopi-rewrite/_doc/basic/use_cors_middleware.md

 Security note:
 - Be cautious with wildcard origins when requests include credentials (cookies or auth headers).

-Enable CORS protection

 ## What is CORS?

-For security, when you access a server resource the browser checks that the current site is allowed to access that server.
+For security, when you access a server resource, the browser checks that the current site is allowed to access that server.

 This matters because it reduces the possibility that a malicious website will communicate with a site where you are authenticated, without your knowledge.